Chain (XCN) Price Reaches $0.0012 on Exchanges

-Chain (XCN) traded down 0.6% against the dollar during the 24-hour period ending at 10:00 AM E.T. on July 2nd.
-Over the last week, Chain has traded down 6.6% against the dollar.
-One Chain token can now be bought for about $0.0012 or 0.00000004 BTC on popular cryptocurrency exchanges.
-Chain has a market capitalization of $28.24 million and $2.37 million worth of Chain was traded on exchanges in the last 24 hours.
+Chain (XCN) traded down 0.2% against the U.S. dollar during the 1-day period ending at 15:00 PM ET on July 8th.
+Over the last week, Chain has traded 0% higher against the U.S. dollar.
+Chain has a market cap of $28.29 million and $3.87 million worth of Chain was traded on exchanges in the last day.
+One Chain token can currently be purchased for $0.0012 or 0.00000004 BTC on major exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.